 Cathy G. Johnson

 My name is Cathy G. Johnson.
-I'm an artist in Providence, Rhode Island, where I make comics, drawings, prints and books about confrontation and sincerity.
+I'm an artist in Providence, Rhode Island, where I make comics, drawings, prints and books about youth, confrontation and sincerity.
 I draw inspiration from my life and my community.

-In addition to my artwork, I am also an educator and organizer.
-I teach various art classes and workshops throughout New England and North America.
-On June 3, 2017 I earned my masters degree in Teaching & Learning in Art & Design from the Rhode Island School of Design.
-I am a founder and organizer of the Rhode Island Independent Publishing Expo, which was awarded a project grant from the Rhode Island State Council for the Arts in 2015.
+In addition to my artwork, I am also an educator and scholar.
+I have been teaching various art classes and workshops throughout New England and North America.
+I have been teaching since 2012, and earned my masters degree in Teaching + Learning in Art + Design from the Rhode Island School of Design in 2017.
+I share my experience and research on my education website, ComicArtEd.com.
+I also co-host a scholarship podcast where we talk about comics in historical + educational contexts, called Drawing a Dialogue.

 "There’s a truly conversational tone to Cathy G. Johnson’s dialogue, which, when combined with her raw and expressionistic art, creates an immersive sense of being “there” with her characters.
 Johnson’s loyalty to activist punk scenes clearly informs her subjects, which are so often pitch-perfect representations of young people making sense of living in a system that doesn’t value them.
 Her stories wrap around central ambiguities, the elusiveness and power of human connection, and the sometimes frightening lengths we’re willing to go to find them.
 Bold and messy pencils and paint fill her compositions with an infectious energy that drives further reflection on the questions her stories raise long after you’ve put the book down." - Kimball Anderson and Laurel Lynn Leake, Inaction Comics